Battguy/Donovans-Mod-Pack/README.txt

 Gives some advanced features for bulk item crafting, moving, etc. It has some really handy keybinds none of which I remember at the time of writing this!
 Check out the keybinds here: https://modrinth.com/mod/item-scroller
 If you hate crafting many many MANY MANNNNY things, and handling many many MANY MANNNNY items, install this mod. (it makes it so much freaking easier)

+--- miniHUD ---
+Gives info about certain things such as light level, slime chunks, etc. If you hate additional info about the chunks you're in, don't install this mod.

 --- YetAnotherConfigLib ---
 Dependency for zoomify.